Provisdom/datomic-helpers/README.md

-So `TO-SCHEMA-TRANSACTION` function helps to generate a schema-defining transaction from a template, which resembles real shape of data how we see it through the Entitiy API.
+So `TO-SCHEMA-TRANSACTION` function helps to generate a schema-defining transaction from a template, which resembles real shape of data how we see it through the Entity API.

 Example how we can define schema for the well known Seattle sample (distributed with Datomic in